-- 52. Snowy Hydro, in its re-orientation proposal, notes that this sort of behaviour could arise.
-It argues that Snowy Hydro would have two possible bidding strategies: - "Snowy could withhold generation at Murray to ensure that the transmission lines between Murray and Tumut remain unconstrained.
-Murray could only generate 240 MW, and would withhold 1,260 MW of generation...The impact of withholding this large volume of generation would be similar prices across Victoria, Snowy and New South Wales, and dramatically higher prices in Victoria than under the status quo. - Snowy could bid a higher level of generation at Murray and constrain the Murray to Tumut transmission line." - 53.
-The analysis here shows that Snowy Hydro is correct in distinguishing these two different types of behaviour, but in contrast to the Snowy Hydro claims, only the first behaviour (withholding at Murray) is likely to be associated with the Southern Generators' proposal.
-The analysis here shows that both types of behaviour would arise under the re-orientation proposal. - 54.
-Origin Energy argues that a key benefit of the re-orientation approach is that it:
+52. Snowy Hydro, in its re-orientation proposal, notes that this sort of behaviour could arise.
+It argues that Snowy Hydro would have two possible bidding strategies23:

+- "Snowy could withhold generation at Murray to ensure that the transmission lines between Murray and Tumut remain unconstrained.
+Murray could only generate 240 MW, and would withhold 1,260 MW of generation...The impact of withholding this large volume of generation would be similar prices across Victoria, Snowy and New South Wales, and dramatically higher prices in Victoria than under the status quo. - Snowy could bid a higher level of generation at Murray and constrain the Murray to Tumut transmission line."24

+53. The analysis here shows that Snowy Hydro is correct in distinguishing these two different types of behaviour, but in contrast to the Snowy Hydro claims, only the first behaviour (withholding at Murray) is likely to be associated with the Southern Generators' proposal.
+The analysis here shows that both types of behaviour would arise under the re-orientation proposal.

+54. Origin Energy argues that a key benefit of the re-orientation approach is that it:

 "Removes the incentive for [Snowy Hydro] to engage in strategic bidding, since it has no control over its own pricing node.
-The Southern Generators' proposal would in fact increase incentives for strategic behaviour of Snowy generation".
+The Southern Generators' proposal would in fact increase incentives for strategic behaviour of Snowy generation".25

-- 55. In contrast, the analysis here has shown that Snowy Hydro has incentives for strategic bidding under all of the proposals.
-Reorientation cannot be clearly distinguished from the Southern Generators' proposal on these grounds. - 56.
-In summary, when allowing for market power at the Murray node, the key conclusions include: - Under the Southern Generators' proposal, Snowy Hydro will exercise whatever market power it has at Murray to prevent the Murray-Tumut constraint from binding, by offering Murray generation at a price above its true cost, reducing the output at Murray and increasing output in the southern NEM, and reducing the efficiency of dispatch relative to the (efficient) no-market-power case above. - Under the status quo, Snowy Hydro will exercise its market power at Murray to make the Murray-Tumut constraint bind as frequently as possible.
-Murray generation will be offered at a price below its true cost, further increasing the
+55. In contrast, the analysis here has shown that Snowy Hydro has incentives for strategic bidding under all of the proposals.
+Reorientation cannot be clearly distinguished from the Southern Generators' proposal on these grounds.

+56. In summary, when allowing for market power at the Murray node, the key conclusions include:

+- Under the Southern Generators' proposal, Snowy Hydro will exercise whatever market power it has at Murray to prevent the Murray-Tumut constraint from binding, by offering Murray generation at a price above its true cost, reducing the output at Murray and increasing output in the southern NEM, and reducing the efficiency of dispatch relative to the (efficient) no-market-power case above. - Under the status quo, Snowy Hydro will exercise its market power at Murray to make the Murray-Tumut constraint bind as frequently as possible.
+Murray generation will be offered at a price below its true cost, further increasing the average output of Murray relative to the no-market-power case and further reducing the efficiency of dispatch.

-Snowy Hydro distinguishes these two bidding strategies in the context of its assessment of the Southern Generators' proposal.
+23 Snowy Hydro distinguishes these two bidding strategies in the context of its assessment of the Southern Generators' proposal.

-Origin Energy, s.95 submission on re-orientation, p.1
+25 Origin Energy, s.95 submission on re-orientation, p.1